v

 Image Manipulation

-All images accompanying a publication should be generated in accordance with general ethical standards to ensure integrity of the data presented.
+All images accompanying a publication should be generated in accordance with general ethical standards to ensure the integrity of the data presented.
 Image manipulation or any other form of adjustment that modifies the data is prohibited.

 Animal Subjects